Quantile agent utility and implications to randomized social choice: One-sided matching

-Note that our definition implies that the uniform lottery is proportional.
-The first question that arises is whether proportionality is compatible with efficiency.
-We prove that this is indeed the case, using a straightforward restriction of the serial dictatorship mechanism.
-In its definition below, we use $p_i$ as a shorthand of the rank requirement for agent $i\in N$ from Definition~\ref{defn:prop}, i.e., $p_i=\max\left\{1,\lceil n(1-h_i)\rceil\right\}$.
+Notice that $\left\lceil n(1-h_i)\right\rceil$ is exactly the position of the representative of agent $i$ in her preference when the {\em uniform} lottery is used.
+Thus, a lottery is proportional if each agent weakly prefers it to the uniform lottery.
+Clearly, the uniform lottery is proportional.

-\paragraph{Proportionality-constraint serial dictatorship (PSD):} On input a one-sided matching instance $(N,M,\profile,\h)$ with $n$ agents/items, mechanism PSD starts with a vector $\rr=(p_1, ..., p_n)$ of the rank requirements for proportionality for all agents and considers the agents one by one in increasing order of their ids.
-When the agent $i\in N$ is considered, the mechanism computes the minimum rank for agent $i$ so that the linear program $\LP(\profile;\rr_{-i},t)$ is feasible and updates $\rr$ by setting $r_i=t$.
-An arbitrary lottery over matchings that satisfy $\LP(\profile;\rr)$ is returned as the output of the mechanism.
+The first question that arises is whether proportionality is compatible with efficiency and strategyproofness.
+We prove that this is indeed the case, by running mechanism SD with the agents considered in a non-increasing order in terms of their quantile parameter.
+We will refer to this mechanism as SDP (serial dictatorship for proportionality).